 (The Kapuzinergruft Imperial crypts know what we need in summer)

-Double the chill factor with a tour or ticket for some of Vienna’s crypts (if you visit outside of opening hours, you might find yourself in court or a late 18th-century Gothic novel).
+Double the chill factor with a ticket for some of Vienna’s crypts (if you visit without a ticket, you might find yourself in court or, perhaps worse, trapped in a late 18th-century gothic novel).

 - Stephansdom: Vienna’s cathedral offers regular guided tours of its catacombs, which vary from bright basement rooms to the kind of dusky bone-filled chambers familiar from Hollywood

 - Michaelerkirche: the church on central Michaelerplatz square has tours through crypts of the more traditional kind.
 These date back over hundreds of years.
-Bonus: Austrian mummies
+As a bonus: Austrian mummies

 Wine Cellars